A Rating Quality Methodology for the Theoretical Description of Experimental Data: Conclusions

 The methodology does not replace traditional $\chi^2$/ndf but complements it by revealing physical structure hidden in global statistics.
-We invite the heavy-ion community to adopt this framework for systematic model evaluation and development of physics-informed hybrid approaches.
+We invite the heavy-ion community to adopt this framework for systematic model evaluation, and in particular to extend the application of microscopic transport models with coalescence --- such as PHSD --- to meson-sector analyses where they have been traditionally underutilised.